-On the eve of their “Last Domino?” tour, their first North American concert tour in more than a decade, Genesis triumvirate Mike Rutherford, Tony Banks, and Phil Collins reconvened here In the Studio for a classic rock interview to reprise the world premiere broadcast which I hosted and produced with them in November 1991 for We Can’t Dance , an extremely deep opus which contains “No Son of Mine”,”Jesus He Knows Me”, “I Can’t Dance”, the sleeper “Way of the World”, and two compelling Genesis Progressive Rock sagas,”Driving the Last Spike” and the guilt-ridden “Dreaming While You Sleep”.With the release of We Can’t Dance thirty years ago, ostensibly a double album of very strong songs at a single album price, a debate (which had just begun with Invisible Touch a full five years earlier) was now threatening to eclipse everything Genesis did, regardless of merit: had Phil Collins’ by now ten year parallel solo career diverted Genesis from their progressive rock path?
+On the eve of their “Last Domino?” tour, their first North American concert tour in more than a decade, Genesis triumvirate Mike Rutherford, Tony Banks, and Phil Collins reconvened here In the Studio for a classic rock interview to reprise the world premiere broadcast which I hosted and produced with them in November 1991 for We Can’t Dance.
+An extremely deep opus, We Can’t Dance contains “No Son of Mine”,”Jesus He Knows Me”, “I Can’t Dance”, the sleeper “Way of the World”, and two compelling Genesis Progressive Rock sagas,”Driving the Last Spike” and the tortured, guilt-ridden “Dreaming While You Sleep”.With the release of We Can’t Dance in late 1991, ostensibly a double album of very strong songs at a single album price, a debate (which had just begun with Invisible Touch a full five years earlier) was now threatening to eclipse everything Genesis did, regardless of merit: had Phil Collins’ by now ten year parallel solo career diverted Genesis from their progressive rock path?
 During the same period, Genesis keyboard player Tony Banks was the first to release a total of two solo recordings; Mike Rutherford had considerable success with his Mike + the Mechanics, twice as well; and Collins became a superstar, sort of Tom Hanks Everyman, everywhere, every media.